solving world problems

 publications

 Harper, F. K., Stumbo, Z., & Kim, N. (2021).
 When robots invade the neighborhood: Learning to Teach PK-5 mathematics leveraging both technology and community knowledgeContemporary Issues in Technology and Teacher Education.
-21(1).
+21(1). [open access]

-Harper, F. K., Rosenberg, J. M., Compberry, S., Howell, K., & Womble, S. (2021). #mathathome during the COVID-19 pandemic: Exploring and reimagining resources and social supports for parentsEducation Sciences11(2), 60.
+Harper, F. K., Rosenberg, J. M., Compberry, S., Howell, K., & Womble, S. (2021). #mathathome during the COVID-19 pandemic: Exploring and reimagining resources and social supports for parentsEducation Sciences11(2), 60. [open access]

 Harper, F. K., Maher, E. M., & Jung, H. (2021).
 Whiteness as a stumbling block in learning to teach mathematics for social justiceInvestigations in Mathematics Learning.
 13(1), 5-17.